Warner Bros. Studio Tour London – The Making of Harry Potter

 Warner Bros.
 Studio Tour London – The Making of Harry Potter is a walk-through exhibition and studio tour in Leavesden, Hertfordshire, England, owned by Warner Bros. and operated by their Studio Tours division.
 It is located within Warner Bros.
 Studios Leavesden, which is located in Watford, southwest Hertfordshire, and houses a permanent exhibition of authentic costumes, props, and sets utilised in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
 The tour is contained in Soundstages J and K, which were specially built for the attraction, and are separate from the studio's actual production facilities.

 Warner Bros.
-Studio Tour London – The Making of Harry Potter opened to the public in 2012 and has since welcomed up to 6,000 visitors a day during peak times.
+Studio Tour London – The Making of Harry Potter opened to the public in 2012 and has since welcomed over 7,000 visitors a day during peak times.
 TripAdvisor reported that the tour has been the highest-rated attraction worldwide every year since its inauguration.